 Whatever stage of the wedding planning process you find yourself at – whether it’s little more than casual conversation or full-blown reservations and announcements – it’s a good idea to include some kind of evidence with your application.

-If you have traveled with your fiancé, you could include a flight itinerary, hotel receipts, and copies of passports with identical stamps.
+If you’ve traveled with your fiancé in the past, you could include a flight itinerary, hotel receipts, and copies of passports with identical stamps.

-If you have shopped or dined together but paid with different cards, providing credit card statements or receipts which show expenses incurred at the same times and places will be helpful.
+If you’ve gone shopping or dined together, but paid with different cards, providing credit card statements or receipts which show expenses incurred at the same times and places will be helpful.